EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 As you can see, `CommandLineParser` detected that no arguments were given, and as such, it printed out an error message, along with the descriptions, help text and example that we defined.
 Basically the instructions on how to use our console app.

-Netx, let's see how we can deploy this console app as a .NET tool.

 # Deploying the Console App as a .NET tool

-Ok now we have a console app that does what it needs to do, with a decent interface.
-Let's make it even more accessible by deploying it as a .NET tool.
+OK we now have a console app that does what it needs to do, with a decent interface.
+The final step is to make it even more accessible by deploying it as a .NET tool.
 If we do that, we'd be able to invoke it with a command like this:

 ```sh
 dotnet create_user Kevin kevin@gmail.com secretpw